 Chandler is a very small town located in the state of Indiana.
 With a population of 3,914 people and just one neighborhood, Chandler is the 160th largest community in Indiana.

 Because occupations involving physical labor dominate the local economy, Chandler is generally considered to be a blue-collar town.
-36.55% of the Chandler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+40.36% of the Chandler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chandler is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Chandler who work in office and administrative support (21.65%), healthcare (8.71%), and sales jobs (6.72%).
+There are especially a lot of people living in Chandler who work in office and administrative support (22.14%), healthcare (8.82%), and maintenance occupations (6.50%).

-Because of many things, Chandler is a great place for families with children to consider.
-First of all, many other families with children live here, making Chandler a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Chandler has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Chandler is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Chandler’s overall crime rate is lower than average for the country.

-Chandler is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Chandler does not have a public transit system used by locals to get to and from work.

-The per capita income in Chandler in 2022 was $30,932, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $123,728 for a family of four.
+The per capita income in Chandler in 2022 was $32,517, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $130,068 for a family of four.
 However, Chandler contains both very wealthy and poor people as well.

 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chandler residents report their race to be White, followed by Asian.
-Important ancestries of people in Chandler include Irish, English, German, French, and Scandinavian.
+The greatest number of Chandler residents report their race to be White, followed by Native American.
+Important ancestries of people in Chandler include English, German, Irish, French, and Welsh.

 The most common language spoken in Chandler is English.
 Other important languages spoken here include Italian and Polish.